Phi 1:17 ....."knowing that I am set for the defence of the gospel."

 The book is written to refute the falsehood that churches of Christ are a denomination.

-The book is written to refute the churches of Christ are a development of the Reformation.
+The book is written to refute the churches of Christ are a development of the Reformation and are somehow protestant.

 Students of church history will benefit greatly.